Exponential mixing of geodesic flows for geometrically finite hyperbolic manifolds with cusps: Introduction

 \subsection{On the proof of the main theorem}

 The proof of Theorem \ref{main thm} can be reduced to the case when $\Gamma$ is Zariski dense and then the proof falls into two parts: we code the geodesic flow and prove a Dolgopyat-type spectral estimate for the corresponding transfer operator.
+Ultimately, the obstructions to applying Dolgopyat’s original argument in our context are purely technical, but to overcome these obstructions in any context is the heart of the matter.